 The campaigns below show performance during and after the out of stock event.
-Again, we see the time it takes to ramp back up to help get the product re-established and selling again.
+Again, we see the time it takes to ramp back up again.
 ACoS is higher as campaigns ramp back up to previous efficiency.

 Inventory management has always been a key component for growth on Amazon.
 This aspect has become trickier in 2020 than previous years due to Covid-19 restrictions earlier in the year.
 The implementation of quantity limits in Q3 & Q4 left sellers struggling to keep inventory in stock at Amazon’s fulfillment centers.
 As the holiday period grows closer, keeping inventory in stock is vital for Amazon Sellers.
 Here are a few tips to keep your inventory healthy in Q4:

 Check Amazon’s Restock Inventory report often – In seller Central, you can see this report by going to Inventory > Inventory Dashboard.
 This report will suggest how many units to send to Amazon and when you should send it.
-Please keep in mind that these numbers are based on sales volume, so if you have multiple out of stocks, you may want to send in a little more than suggested.
+Please keep in mind that these numbers are based on sales volume.
+If you have multiple out of stocks, you may want to send in a little more than suggested.

 Try using a 3rd party app – If you’d like a more advanced method of keeping track of your inventory, you may consider a 3rd party app to help you keep track of inventory and even provide alerts for when to ship.
 We recommend Restock Pro by eComEngine as a way to forecast and keep track of your inventory.

-Putting the above tips in practice gives you the data, tools, and processes needed to keep your Amazon listings healthy, stocked, and profitable in Q4.
+Use the above tips to keep your Amazon listings healthy, stocked, and profitable in Q4 and throughout the year.

 We understand that selling on Amazon can be a thrilling as well as a frustrating and time-consuming venture.
 We love to partner with emerging brands and help set them up for success with their digital marketing.
-If you’re interested, contact us at [email protected].
+Want help?
+Contact us at [email protected].